Pradyot Bikram Manikya Deb Barma

-Pradyot Manikya Deb Barma (born 4 July 1978) is the current titular King (Maharaja) and statesman from Tripura.
+Pradyot Bikram Manikya Debbarma (born 4 July 1978) is the current titular king Maharaja (Bubagra) and head of the royal house of tripura, an statesman from Tripura and a veteran Indian politician.
 He was born in New Delhi, and now resides in Agartala, Tripura.
-He also served as the editor of TNT-The Northeast Today.
-He is the current chairman of The Indigenous Progressive Regional Alliance also known as TIPRA Motha.
+He is the founder of TNT- The Northeast Today and he also served as the Editor-in-Chief of TNT- The Northeast Today.
+He is the founder and the current chairperson of The Indigenous Progressive Regional Alliance also known as TIPRA Motha Party or simply known as TMP.
 He is known as 'Bubagra' among his people and is one of the active voices for the rights of Indigenous Tripuri people of Tripura.

 Early life and education

 Pradyot was born in New Delhi on 4 July 1978 as the first son of Kirit Bikram Kishore Debbarma and Bhibu Kumari Devi.
 His childhood days were spent in Shillong, Meghalaya at the Tripura castle.
 He studied history at St. Edmund's College, Shillong.

 Political career

 Pradyot Manikya's work, philanthropy, activism, and politics revolve around the socio-political, economic, and cultural development of the Indigenous people of Tripura.